-The Home & Community-Based Services Waiver Program (HCBS) at St. Luke’s-Roosevelt Hospital Center provides intensive services, available twenty-four hours a day to seriously emotionally disturbed children at imminent risk of hospitalization.
+The Home & Community-Based Services Waiver Program (HCBS) at Mount Sinai St. Luke's Roosevelt provides intensive services, available twenty-four hours a day to seriously emotionally disturbed children at imminent risk of hospitalization.
 Services include respite care, skill building, family support, intensive in-home therapy, and crisis intervention.

 The HCBS is the New York State Office of Mental Health’s option for children and adolescents with serious and complex emotional needs.
 It provides the highest level of care in an out patient setting.
 As an alternative to residential treatment, families can now choose to work with intensive support services to maintain their child at home and in the community.
 Families are expected to use these services for approximately eighteen months.
 Services are available for 132 families in New York (Manhattan) County.